jeremyevans/rubyconflt2016-presentation/slides/slides.md

 !SLIDE
 .notes As most of you know, Ruby's most popular web framework is Rails.
-One of the disadvantages to using a ruby web framework that isn't Rails, is that so many libraries are built to work just with Rails.
+One of the disadvantages to using a ruby web framework that is not Rails, is that so many libraries are built to work just with Rails.

 <img src="../../file/rails-logo.svg" width="600" style="margin-top: 200px;"/>